 - 1. Obtain a college application from the college; the most popular avenue is through the college website. - 2.
 Look for deadlines.
 In some cases, you may need to ask individual schools about early decision or early action. - 3.
 If you need teacher references, ask them two weeks in advance.
 Talk to your counselor, before you ask a teacher.
 Give them a date when it needs to be turned into the counselor.
-Do not ask them to give you the recommendation unless it is given to you in a sealed envelope Use Naviance to make your request. - 4.
-Give recommendation information forms (from senior counselor's packet) to your counselor before requesting a recommendation through Naviance.
-Your counselor needs two weeks to write a recommendation.
-All seniors/parents are required to complete these forms and they are due by Sept.
-15 of your senior year. - 5.
+Do not ask them to give you the recommendation unless it is given to you in a sealed envelope.
+Use Naviance to make your request. - 4.
+Give Parent and Student Questionnaires) to your counselor before requesting a recommendation through Naviance.
+Your counselor needs two weeks to write a recommendation. - 5.
 If needed, write essays.
 Ask your English teacher to check for errors.
 Give it to them at least a week or two in order to have time to make corrections. - 6.
-If you have applied online you must tell your counselor through Naviance.
-Usually the online application requires you to print off a counselor's form to mail with the transcript. - 7.
+If you have applied online you must tell your counselor through Naviance. - 7.
 Many schools will ask for an updated transcript after the first semester of your senior year.
 We also will send a final transcript after graduation.